 The field of molecular catalysis has been an attractive area of research to realize efficient and new transformations in the synthesis of functional molecules.
 The design of ligands and chiral molecular catalysts has been recognized as one of the most valuable strategies; therefore, a great deal of effort has been dedicated to the developments.
-In general, "metal" has been frequently used as the activation center, and conformationally rigid, and C_2 - or pseudo C_2 symmetry has been preferably components for the catalyst design.
-To develop new type of molecular catalysis, we have focused on the use of hydrogen and halogen atom as activation unit, and have utilized conformationally flexible components in the molecular design of catalyst, which had not received much attention until recently.
+In general, "metal" has been frequently used as the activation center, and conformationally rigid catalyst framework has been preferably components for the catalyst design.
+To develop new type of molecular catalysis, we have focused on the use of hydrogen and halogen atom as activation unit, and have utilized non-covalent interactions as organizing forces of catalyst framework in the molecular design of catalyst, which had not received much attention until recently.
 We hope that our approach will open the new frontier in chiral organic molecules from chiral molecular chemistry to chiral molecular science.